forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/writing.md

 ## Execute SOQL Text

-In order to execute SOQL you can simply select the text and run the command `SFDX: Execute SOQL Query with Currently Selected Text`.
+To execute SOQL you can simply select the text and run the command `SFDX: Execute SOQL Query with Currently Selected Text`.
 You can choose to execute your query against the REST or Tooling APIs.

 ![SFDX: Execute SOQL Query with Currently Selected Text](./images/soql_text.png)

-After the query is executed the results will display in the output pane.
+After the query is executed the results display in the output pane.

 ![SFDX: Execute SOQL Query with Currently Selected Text](./images/soql_results.png)

 ## Execute SOQL Inline

-If you simply want to write a query and execute it without saving it to a file, you can use the command `SFDX: Execute SOQL Query...` and enter the SOQL directly into the command bar.
-The results will display in the output pane.
+To write a query and execute it without saving it to a file, you can use the command `SFDX: Execute SOQL Query...` and enter the SOQL directly into the command bar.
+The results display in the output pane.

 ![SFDX: Execute SOQL Query...](./images/soql_command.png)